cloudsoldier/kubernetes-trainingbyH/Serving a Simple Website with Nginx.md

 Serving a Simple Website with Nginx on your personal domain

-- In this excercise I will show you guys a simple index page or website with nginx web server Steps
+- In this excercise I will show you guys a simple index page or website with nginx web server

+Steps
 - Create a Linux virtual vm in Azure
-- log on to the VM
+- log on to the VM via Terminal
-- Create NSG rule to allow port 80
+- Create NSG rule to allow port 80 using Azure portal
 - Install Nginx
+- Use below commands
 - sudo apt update
 - sudo apt install nginx -y
 - Enable and start Nginx